 It helps if you can take them to a licensed therapist in your community.
 The right professional can help with developing a recovery plan catered to the needs of the person.
 If your family member is battling alcoholism and drug addiction, they could also enter into a substance abuse recovery program.
 If this is the step you will be taking, you can look for a drug or alcohol rehabilitation facility within or around your community.

-Make sure to involve the person in helping them find a solution to their addiction problem.
 You can also ask for suggestions from other family members.
 As you place all options on the table, pick one that’s the most effective.

 6. Stay Involved in the Long Run